Official Hospitality packages available

 The very first mention of a Ladies’ Day at the meeting was in 1823.
 Two years later, in 1825, came the first ever Royal Procession which has grown to become another of Royal Ascot’s most beloved traditions.

 The Iron Stand opened in 1859 and was exclusively for men only.
 Divorced men were allowed to enter the Iron Stand but not the Royal Enclosure.
 This rule was in place for almost a century until divorcees were finally permitted to enter the Royal enclosure in 1955.

 Legendary Jockey Lester Piggot rode a staggering 116 races between 1952 and 1993.
 To this day no one else has come close to matching his record, racking up 11 Gold Cups over his 41 year domination.
 Frankie Dettori made history in 1996, achieving victory in ALL seven races on the card.

 In 2004, Ascot Racecourse underwent a £200m redevelopment, the single biggest investment in British racing.
 The 2005 Royal meeting was hosted at York and the Queen reopened the venue on the 20th of June 2006.

-The Queen’s passion for Horse racing is no secret.
-Over the years she has owned 22 winners but the biggest one of them all came in 2013 when Estimate won the Gold Cup.
+The Queen’s passion for Horse racing was no secret.
+Over the years she owned 22 winners but the biggest one of them all came in 2013 when Estimate won the Gold Cup.
 In 2019, Trainer Charlie Appleby won the Kings Stand AND Diamond Jubilee double with jockey James Doyle at the reigns.
-The Queen attends each day, arriving at 2pm in her horse-drawn Landaus to start the celebrations.
+The Queen attended each day, arriving at 2pm in her horse-drawn Landaus to start the celebrations.
 A royal tradition dating back to 1825.